-These are just a few of the many reasons why you might need to start your system using boot media ... but what if you don't know how to boot from DVD rescue media?
+These are just a few of the many reasons you might need to start your system using boot media ... but what if you don't know how to use bootable DVD rescue media?

 What is rescue boot media?

-What’s needed to make a bootable CD or DVD?
+What is needed to make a bootable CD or DVD?

 - Your computer must have an optical read/write drive,

 - A blank DVD or CD that will become your boot disk,

 - A software utility that will create the bootable disc.
 While there are other tools available, we'll be using Acronis Disk Director 12.
 It is fully certified to work with all Windows operating systems, including Windows 10, and can run in the Windows Pre-installation Environment (WinPE).
 With WinPE-based media, you can boot a crashed machine or one without any operating system.